Clarksville Gas and Water Department reports Britton Springs Road water outage, road closure for water main leak repair - Clarksville Online - Clarksville News, Sports, Events and Information

 Britton Springs Road will be closed from Jordan Road to Fort Campbell Boulevard.
 Traffic will be detoured to Jordan Road and Fort Campbell Boulevard while work is underway.
 Motorists should also slow down when approaching the work zone and be alert to utility workers and their equipment or choose an alternate travel route.

-The utility construction crew anticipates the water main leak repair work to be finished, water service to be restored, and the road to be reopened by approximately 5:00pm.
+The utility construction crew anticipates the water main leak repair work to be finished, water service restored and the road reopened by approximately 5:00pm.

 About Clarksville Gas and Water